Songs & Smiles Group Welcomer (volunteer)

 We’re looking for an enthusiastic, cheerful and welcoming person who’s happy to help.
 No previous experience is required.

-This role would greatly suit a student, a retired person or perhaps someone who is currently out of work or works part-time and has a few hours to spare.
+This role would greatly suit a student, a retired person or perhaps someone who is currently not working or works part-time and has a few hours to spare.
 Some of our volunteers are parents who bring their young children with them.

 Due to the nature of the role, we need someone who is comfortable around both very young children and elderly people, some of whom may have conditions such as dementia.
 Some of the homes we work with will require a DBS check for volunteers.